Chicken Keeping the Flyte so Fancy way

 Point-of-lay birds (18-20 weeks old) should have been started on a mix of growers pellets and layers pellets before you get them, so you can continue with just layers pellets and they will be fine.
 Poultry pellets will contain all the proteins and vitamins that they need to produce nice yellow-yolked eggs and to keep them healthy.

-If the hens are confined to a run then you should give them grit and oyster shell as well if not already in their feeds.
-It is also nice to give them some greens when confined such as cabbage or cauliflower leaves.
-There are also many supplements available for a boost when needed e.g. during the moult or in winter perhaps.
-Suggestions are Poultry Spice or Life Guard Tonic.
+When hens are confined to a run, you should give them grit and oyster shell, if it is not already in their feeds.
+It is also nice to give them some greens such as cabbage, broccoli or cauliflower leaves, say every other day.

 Drinkers are best raised off the ground to keep the water clean.
 As a rough guide one hen will consume 250ml of water per day, perhaps more in hot weather.
 So a 4-litre drinker would last 6 hens about 2 days.